karahyx/SNV_PrioritizationPipeline/README.md

     <td>Step 5.
 Annotate the data</td>
     <td>
       <ul>
+        <li> Remove alternate contigs and unlocalized/unplaced sequence from the data </li>
         <li> Obtain variants with a maximum frequency of 0.05 and annotate them with filtering tags </li>
-        <li> Obtain high-quality variants with a maximum frequency of 0.05, a "PASS" FILTER and DP &ge; 2 and annotate them with filtering tags </li>
+        <li> Obtain high-quality variants that have a "PASS" FILTER and DP &ge; 2 and annotate them with filtering tags </li>
       </ul>
     </td>
     <td> N/A </td>